-10 Artists Helping To Save The Planet This Earth Day
+10 Artists Helping To Save The Planet Through Environmental Activism

-To celebrate the great work being done by environmental campaigners for the betterment of the planet, we’ve put together a list of 10 of the biggest and best rock, metal and punk bands who are fighting to save the world from ecological disaster.
-In addition to the fact that these artists have used everything recycled, from jutebags to toothbrushes, they’ve also used their fame and influence to make a positive impact on the world.
+To celebrate the great work being done by environmental campaigners for the betterment of the planet, and to hopefully inspire some change for the future, we’ve put together a list of 10 of the biggest and best rock, metal and punk bands who are fighting to save the world from ecological disaster.
+These artists have used everything recycled, from jutebags to toothbrushes, to cotton bags — but have also used their fame and influence to make a positive impact on the world.

 Here are 10 musicians putting our one real home before themselves.

 Pittsburgh punks Anti-Flag have a long track record of grappling with social and political issues, and their environmental concerns are something they’ve been particularly keen to promote over the years.
 In 2010, the band teamed up with the charity UseLess and created limited edition recycled T-shirts, with the proceeds going towards clean water projects in Sierra Leone.
 Anti-Flag have also worked with PETA and Greenpeace, both of whom sponsored the band’s ‘The Economy Sucks Let’s Party’ tour.

 Long-time collaborators with marine conservation charity Sea Shepherd, Brighton metallers Architects have worked tirelessly for the protection of the planet’s oceans.
 Vocalist Sam Carter became the organisation’s first ambassador, and has volunteered his time to aid projects such as the clean-up of of the beach at Brighton Marina, whilst the band have also worked with Sea Shepherd to produce a range of merch, the profits of which go directly towards the protection of our seas and oceanic wildlife.